PetrKryslUCSD/FinEtoolsDDMethods.jl/docs/issues-and-ideas.md

 -- How should the global solver be structured to avoid all-reduce?
   Perhaps if I cannot avoid it, it might be overlapped with computation?

 -- I think I need to allow for rank to be zero-based.
+Done.

+"terminal.integrated.defaultProfile.windows": "Git Bash"